-The Devil In The White City by Erik Larson is the story of Chicago as they were getting ready to host the world fair in 1893.
-Chicago was dead set on using this world fair to announce itself as a major world city.
-They felt like they were viewed as a second-rate city compared to Chicago, especially in America.
+The Devil In The White City by Erik Larson is the story of Chicago as they were preparing to host the world fair in 1893.
+Chicago was set on using this world fair to announce itself as a major world city.
+They felt they were viewed as a second-rate city compared to Chicago, especially in America.

-Also, they wanted this world here to showcase not to America but the entire world that Chicago was an elite city.
+Also, they wanted this world here to showcase not to America but to the world that Chicago was an elite city.
 Half of this book is focused on the city of Chicago, architects, and engineers who mobilized to make this.
-Suddenly, they have to overcome because it needs to be planned and built this entire event.
+Suddenly, they must overcome because it needs to be planned and built for this event.

 After two years, they built a city from scratch.
 The world Ferris ground was this ideal model city, and each building had its focus.
-The other half, this book focuses on a darker side of the city of Chicago.
+The other half of this book focuses on the darker side of the city of Chicago.
 So the white city refers to the fair because all the monumental buildings were coated in white.
 The devil refers to this individual who built a hotel for the World Fair and turned it into his murder ground.
-He designed all these secret rooms ways to pop gas into hotel rooms to kill people or knock them out.
-If you want to read like The Devil In The White City, stay with me.
+He designed all these secret rooms and ways to pop gas into hotel rooms to kill people or knock them out.

 5 Books Like The Devil In The White City (True Crime & Serial Killer)

 The Devil In The White City is a true event serial killer book where a devil chooses the white city for his crime.
-All the sorts of macabre-type stuff that he created his ideal killing ground.
-So you have this interesting element where you’re looking at this world fear, a huge accomplishment in humankind.
+All the sorts of macabre-type stuff that he created were his ideal killing ground.
+So you have this exciting element where you’re looking at this world fear, a huge human accomplishment.

 As a fascinating delve into both sides of the city of Chicago and the evil side through the devil.
-There are many true accounts of serial killer biographical books on Amazon.
-But I found 5 similar story and plot-related books that you like to read.
-If you like true crime books like The Devil In The White City, you’ll enjoy these books.
+There are many true accounts of serial killers in biographical books on Amazon.
+But I found five similar story and plot-related books you like reading.
+If you want true crime books similar to The Devil In The White City, you’ll enjoy these books.

 1. Zodiac: The Shocking True Story of the Hunt for the Nation’s Most Elusive Serial Killer

-So in this, he is trying to solve the case so that he gets the job he wants, but at the same time trying to protect himself and his other zodiac buddies from his youth.
-Many events are going on in this from both the past and the present.
+So in this, he is trying to solve the case to get the job he wants while trying to protect himself and his other zodiac buddies from his youth.
+Many events are going on in this from the past and the present.

-It is a book that ends with quite a cliffhanger like The Devil In The White City.
-You will have to read the rest of the series to get closure and answer this.
+Zodiac is a book that ends with quite a cliffhanger, like The Devil In The White City.
+You must read the rest of the series to get closure and answer this.
 The first book in the series doesn’t give you any answers.
-It’s giving you a lot of questions you find that quite annoying.
+It’s giving you a lot of questions you find quite annoying.
 Some elements innate open your eyes to a whole new world there.
 The characters in this that are being abused are all quite young.
 So some trigger warnings for you there.